 Income Statement Comparison

-Below is a comparison of the most recent income statement metrics for indie Semiconductor, Inc. (INDI) and MicroVision, Inc. (MVIS).
-This analysis highlights key financial figures that can aid in investment decisions.
+The following table summarizes the most recent income statement metrics for indie Semiconductor, Inc. (INDI) and MicroVision, Inc. (MVIS), providing a clear side-by-side comparison of their financial performance.

 |---|---|---|